Ignition troubleshooting including magneto systems

 The break in this wire occurred right next to the wire anchor on the spark plug side.

 Note: The Top 80 has severe vibration and you must be careful to anchor the secondary wire at its original locations.
 Failure to do so will cause premature failure of the secondary wire.

-To test the kill circuit, set things up above per the above (remove the spark plug, reconnect the spark plug, etc.).
+An alternative to test the kill circuit is to set things up per the above (remove the spark plug, reconnect the spark plug, etc.).
 Push and hold the kill switch while pulling the starter.
 There should be no spark at the spark plug.
 Release the switch and pull the starter.
 A spark at the plug should be seen.

 is another major source of problems for pilots.
 Time after time I see spark

 ignition systems on paramotors are NOT high energy systems like in a car.

 plug gap is correct and that the plug is functioning properly.